Up to 60% off sofas & mattresses — limited‑time deals.

 Does this mattress feel more like a hotel bed or a modern foam bed?

-It reads as a hotel-style mattress: plush on top, but with a more traditional spring feel underneath rather than a deep, slow memory-foam sink.
+It feels more like a hotel-style mattress: plush on top, with a more traditional spring feel underneath instead of a deep, slow memory-foam sink.

 How is it for couples?

-It’s workable, but not elite for motion isolation.
-Light sleepers may notice partner movement during repositioning or getting in and out of bed.
+It’s workable, but not a standout for motion isolation.
+Light sleepers may notice partner movement during repositioning or when the other person gets in and out of bed.

 Will I feel stuck when turning over?